Harvard Stadium: History

 Lewis Jerome Johnson, professor of civil engineering at Harvard, was a consultant to the design team for the stadium.
-The stadium was the first vertical concrete structure to employ reinforced structural concrete.
-Prior to the erection of the stadium in 1902, reinforced structural concrete was only used in horizontal design, such as floors and sidewalks.
-Johnson was the engineer responsible for incorporating the concept into the vertical structure of the stadium design.
-There is a plaque dedicating the stadium to his honor on the east end wall outside the stadium.
+Johnson proposed to use reinforced structural concrete, which had previously been used in horizontal design, such as floors and sidewalks.
+(A plaque dedicating the stadium to him hangs on the east end wall outside the stadium.)
+George Bruns de Gersdorff worked on the overall design, with Charles Follen McKim, a principal architect of McKim, Mead & White, as consultant.